mcapriotti1/Evolutionary_Algorithm_Flappy_Bird/README.md

 # Evolutionary_Algorithm_Flappy_Bird

-A Unity game which uses a custom **Evolutionary Algorithm** to optimize a nueral network that plays Flappy Bird.
+A Unity (C#) game which uses a custom **Evolutionary Algorithm** to optimize a nueral network that plays Flappy Bird.
 The user has the abilities to **Train, Watch, and Play Against** the AI.

 ---